natix-x/Telco-Customer-Churn-Prediction/README.md

 ## Solve class imbalance

-1. Use ADASYN as method of dealing with class imbalance
+1. Use ADASYN as a method of dealing with class imbalance.
 2. Train GBC and evaluate it.
-3. Repeat two upper actions but use BorderlineSMOTE instead
+3. Repeat two upper actions but use BorderlineSMOTE instead.

-## Results and conclusions
+## Model deployment

+1. Train final model on whole dataset
+2. Save model as a pickle file